Dominguez1st/my-portfolio-website/README.md

 # my-portfolio-website
-A project to create a portfolio website for myself
+A project to create a portfolio website for myself.